2 4 0 T U R B O . C O M

 YOUR 240 Trans/Rear End Combo May Vary

 I have begun compiling information I could find in Volvo documentation.
-You should understand and consider your particular rear end ratio when planning for any transmission swap.
+This might help you plan for your particular rear end ratio needs.

 240 Rear End Ratios for USA and Canada